 including cross-training where applicable. (i.e. Both PTSD & Mobility Assistance).

 K-9 CINB also provides fully trained Service Dogs to qualified applicants for PTSD, Mobility & Medical Alert.

 All training at K-9 CINB Working Service Dogs

 is overseen and/or taught by certified Master Trainer

 Bev is an active member the the CCPDT (Certification Counsel for Pet Dog Trainers) the CAPPDT (Canadian Association of Professional Pet Dog Trainers), The Professional Pet Guild (The Association of Force Free Professionals), and the CKC.

 Bev's unique connection with dogs allows her to tailor her approach to each individual's needs to ensure the training process is stress free for both dog and owner alike.

-If you have a dog of your own and you are wondering if he/she would be eligible for service work, an evaluation will be required for your dog to be considered.
+If you have a dog of your own and are wondering if they would be eligible for Service Dog work, an evaluation will be required for your dog to be considered.